Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     where: $.paths
     reason: policy set definition under an extension resource with Microsoft.Management
   - suppress: UniqueResourcePaths
+    from: resources.json
+    where: $.paths
+    reason: route definitions under an extension resource with Microsoft.Management
+  - suppress: UniqueResourcePaths
     from: policyDefinitions.json
     where: $.paths
     reason: policy definition under an extension resource with Microsoft.Management